rwtodd/small_programs/castgeo/README.md

 # Geomantic Shield

-This little prolog program produces and formats a geomantic shield.
+This little program produces and formats a geomantic shield.
+There are versions in Prolog and Scala.

 ~~~~~
 $ ./castgeo